DukeRobotics/documentation/intro-project/README.md

 ## Detecting and Avoiding Obstacles

 ### Background
-Currently, our rover has no means of collecting data and making decisions about it's surrounding environment.
+Currently, our rover has no means of collecting data and making decisions about its surrounding environment.
 We want the rover to move independently; it should be able to avoid any obstacles that come in its path.
-To do this, we'll use ultrasonic sensors that can determine the distance of objects in front of the rover.
+To do this, we'll use ultrasonic sensors that can determine the distance of objects in front of and behind the rover.

 The Ping Ultrasonic Sensor works by sending out bursts of ultrasound and waiting for an echo.
 Once an echo is detected, it determines the distance from an object using the known speed of sound and echo time.
 The shorter it takes for an echo to return, the closer the object is to the sensor.
 (Fun fact: this is the same way [bats navigate](https://animals.howstuffworks.com/mammals/bat2.htm).)

 ### Task

 Wire two ultrasonic sensors to the rover, one in the front and one in the back.
 When an object comes "close" to either side of the rover, the motors should begin to move in the opposite direction.
 For instance, if an object comes close to the front sensor, then the rover should move backwards.
 If there isn't an object near either sensor, then the robot should move forward.
+If there are objects near both the front and the back, then the robot should stop.

 For starter code and more information on connecting ultrasonic sensors, visit https://www.arduino.cc/en/tutorial/ping.